chriswailes/RLTK/examples/kazoo/chapter 6/Chapter6-old.md

 Welcome to Chapter 5 of the  tutorial.
 Chapters 1-4 described the implementation of the simple Kazoo language and included support for generating LLVM IR, followed by optimizations and a JIT compiler.
 Unfortunately, as presented, Kazoo is mostly useless: it has no control flow other than call and return.
 This means that you can't have conditional branches in the code, significantly limiting its power.
 In this episode of "Build That Compiler", we'll extend Kazoo to have an if/then/else expression plus a simple 'for' loop.

-The old version of Chapter 6 can be found [here](file.Chapter6-old.html).

 ## If/Then/Else

 Extending Kazoo to support if/then/else is quite straightforward.
 It basically requires adding lexer support for this "new" concept to the lexer, parser, AST, and LLVM code emitter.
 This example is nice, because it shows how easy it is to "grow" a language over time, incrementally extending it as new ideas are discovered.